Cyrus Roshan's

 (You hit the 'create issue' button, and fill in some fields.
 Simple, obvious, how could it be better?)

-It's not obvious that they're wrong—-they actually seem useful.
+It's not obvious that they're wrong—they actually seem useful.
 But both at work, and at home, making these assumptions will reduce your effectiveness.
 And if you have trouble context-switching, procrastinate tasks, or have an ever-growing task backlog that looms over your head, these assumptions have likely caused you unnecessary pain.

 Why I built the wrong blog publishing workflow